Catholic Indulgences: What They Actually Are (and Aren't)

 - Receive the Eucharist.
 Communion must be received within the same window and must be repeated for each separate plenary indulgence sought.

 - Pray for the intentions of the Supreme Pontiff.
-An Our Father and a Hail Mary are the customary formulations; any prayer offered for the pope’s intentions (not for the pope, but for what the pope prays for) suffices.
+Paul VI’s Indulgentiarum Doctrina Norm 10 specifies the minimum as one Our Father and one Hail Mary, though many Catholics traditionally add a Glory Be; any prayer offered for the pope’s intentions (not for the pope, but for what the pope prays for) suffices.

 - Be detached from all sin, even venial.
 This is the subjective condition that, as Paul VI specified, turns the indulgence from partial to plenary.
 If it is missing, the indulgence is still partial.26